The Shipping Law Review: France

 Paris is an established seat of arbitration and several arbitral courts have their seats in the city, such as the International Chamber of Commerce.
 In addition, the Paris Chamber of Maritime Arbitration (CAMP) deals exclusively with maritime disputes.
-CAMP was created in 1929.
-Arbitration costs before the CAMP are generally considered attractive compared with other arbitral institutions.
+Arbitration costs before the CAMP are generally considered attractive.

 One of the major features of French arbitration rules is that no appeal against the award is possible before the courts of appeal.
-However, a peculiarity of the CAMP Rules – which is generally regarded as a downside – is the right to second-degree arbitration, which allows any party to request that a dispute for which an award has already been made be submitted to a second examination.
+However, a peculiarity of the CAMP Rules, which is generally regarded as a downside, is the right to second-degree arbitration, allowing any party to request that a dispute for which an award has already been made be submitted to a second examination.

-An application for the annulment of an award rendered in France can be lodged by a party before the local court of appeal within one month of the award being issued, unless the parties have waived the right to apply for annulment.
-Article 1520 of the French Civil Procedure Code provides a limited list of grounds under which the nullity can be invoked; for example, if the tribunal was not lawfully constituted or failed to comply with its assignment, if the principle of contradictory debate has not been respected or if the award infringes a rule of public interest.
+An application for the annulment of the award can be lodged by a party before the local court of appeal within one month of the award being issued, unless the parties have waived the right to apply for annulment.
+Nullity can only be invoked for a limited list of reasons.5

 iii Enforcement of foreign judgments and arbitral awards

 Regulation (EU) No. 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters is applicable in France.
 The Regulation, which is binding and directly applicable, facilitates the enforcement of judgments issued in other European countries.
-Pursuant to Article 39, 'a judgment given in a Member State which is enforceable in that Member State shall be enforceable in the other Member States without any declaration of enforceability being required'.
-A declaration of enforceability from the Member State receiving the request is no longer necessary; the applicant only needs a certificate issued by the court of origin using the form set out in Annex I of Regulation (EU) No. 1215/2012, certifying that the judgment is enforceable and containing an extract of the judgment as well as, where appropriate, relevant information about the recoverable costs of the proceedings and the calculation of interest.
+The applicant only needs a certificate issued by the court of origin using the form set out in Annex I of Regulation (EU) No. 1215/2012, certifying that the judgment is enforceable and containing an extract of the judgment as well as, where appropriate, relevant information about the recoverable costs of the proceedings and the calculation of interest.

-With respect to arbitral awards, France has ratified the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention) allowing the enforcement of non-domestic awards in other Member States.
-Pursuant to Article 1487 et seq. and Article 1514 et seq. of the Civil Procedure Code, an arbitral award (regardless of whether it was issued in France) is enforceable in France once the exequatur has been granted by a civil court.
+With respect to arbitral awards, France has ratified the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention).
+An arbitral award (regardless of whether it was issued in France) is enforceable in France once the exequatur has been granted by a civil court.7